toraaglobal/tutorial/IMG/README.md

 * Scalibility

-we will be crreating the follwing filrs using the folder structure below
+Our folder structure will look like this:

 ![](./model/folder_structure.png)